HPC-AI-Team/pexsi/doc/FAQ.md

 SuperLU\_DIST.
 If this problem happens, try to reduce `npSymbFact` to a small number (such as 4 or 16), or even try to use the sequential symbolic factorization if feasible.

+**Q: Why the PPEXSI driver routines do not specify nprow/npcol?**

+A: Due to legacy reason the number of processors used in the interface routines for each parallel selected inversion process has to be a **square number** (1,4,9,16,64 etc).
+This will be changed in the next version of the user interface.